🕒 Automatically posting Twitch chat messages

 Auto posting only when playing certain games

-You can use the game-restriction setting of a custom chat command to only auto post responses which are related to the game you're currently playing.
+You can use the game-restriction setting of a custom chat command to only auto post responses which relate to the game you're playing.

 Do this by adding custom chat commands with a game-restriction to your timer's list of chat commands.

-The commands can all have different games set for their game-restriction, as any not meeting the condition will be skipped by the timer.
+The commands can all have their own game set for their game-restriction, as the timer will skip any which do not meet the condition.

 Auto posting only when the stream is offline or chat in sub-only